 Executive MBA Director's Bursary

 An Executive MBA Director's Bursary is an award for which all successful applicants* can apply.
-If you wish to be considered you must send an additional essay (no more than 300 words) to explain why you feel that you should be awarded a bursary and the value of bursary you require.
+If you wish to be considered for the Director’s bursary, you must complete an additional essay (no more than 300 words) on the Executive MBA online application.
+This essay should explain why you feel that you should be awarded a bursary (on academic or professional merit).
 This bursary is awarded for various reasons at the discretion of the Programme Director.
 It contributes 10 to 20 per cent towards the tuition fee.
 Director's Bursaries are awarded after the needs-based bursaries have been awarded, to try to be as fair as possible when making financial awards.